zhanglong908/MSTFNet/README.md

    `pip install -r requirements.txt`

 ## Implementation
-The implementation for the CorrNet (line 18) is given in [./modules/resnet.py](https://github.com/hulianyuyy/CorrNet_CSLR/blob/main/modules/resnet.py).

-It's then equipped with the BasicBlock in ResNet in line 58 [./modules/resnet.py](https://github.com/hulianyuyy/CorrNet_CSLR/blob/main/modules/resnet.py).

-We later found that the Identification Module with only spatial decomposition could perform on par with what we report in the paper (spatial-temporal decomposition) and is slighter faster, and thus implement it as such.
+We found that on the PHOENIX2014 dataset, the best performance is achieved when the HFAM module shares a common HA across all layers, whereas on PHOENIX2014-T and CSL-Daily, assigning layer-specific HAs yields the optimal results.
+We attribute this discrepancy to the fact that PHOENIX2014 contains shorter, more repetitive sentence patterns whose temporal dynamics can be adequately captured by a single, shared attention head; in contrast, the longer and linguistically richer utterances in PHOENIX2014-T and CSL-Daily benefit from layer-wise specialized attention heads that progressively refine distinct aspects of spatio-temporal dependencies.

 ## Data Preparation
+We carefully selected three authoritative and widely-adopted public datasets that together cover the main application scenarios, vocabulary scales and linguistic complexities of continuous sign language recognition.
+Together these datasets span weather news, daily dialogue and multi-modal scenarios, providing complementary challenges such as large vocabulary, long-range temporal dependencies, signer variation and visual diversity; consequently they constitute a rigorous test-bed for verifying the effectiveness and generalization ability of MSTFNet.
-You can choose any one of following datasets to verify the effectiveness of CorrNet.
+You can choose any one of the following datasets to reproduce the reported results or further verify the effectiveness of MSTFNet.

 ### PHOENIX2014 dataset
 1. Download the RWTH-PHOENIX-Weather 2014 Dataset [[download link]](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX/).
 Our experiments based on phoenix-2014.v3.tar.gz.